 - Rear facing height range: 1″ below adjuster button on headrest when fully extended

-- Forward facing weight range: 22-65 lbs, up to 49″ (the weight range in some older versions was 20-70 lbs; always follow the limits on your own seat)
+- Forward facing weight range: 22-65 pounds, up to 49 inches tall (the weight range in some older versions was 20-70 pounds; always follow the limits on your own seat)

 - Expiration: 7 years